‘I trusted the President’: Jan. 6 rioters in their own words

-WASHINGTON — Facing prison time, many Jan.
+WASHINGTON (AP) — Facing prison time, many Jan.
 6 rioters admit they were wrong to enter the U.S. Capitol and disavow political violence, despite what former President Donald Trump claims in spreading lies about the attack.

 Some directly blame Trump for misleading them and warn Trump supporters not to trust him.
 Others remain defiant and allege they are victims of so-called cancel culture.